Mawgan-in-Meneage: History

 The name of the manor was given as "scanctus [sic] mawgan" after the dedication of the church, in the Domesday Book.

 The parish church is dedicated to St Mauganus, a Welshman, and he is also honoured at Mawgan in Pydar and in Wales and Brittany.
 The church is a Grade I Listed building and its surviving fabric dates from the 13th century onwards.
 Of the earliest date is the font and the south wall.
 The granite west tower is 15th century perpendicular gothic, and the waggon roof also dates from that century.

 The church was described in the Cornishman newspaper as "an old and dilapidated structure" following a storm, when the porch and the south aisle lost much of their roofing on 29 April 1882.
 Subsequently the church was restored, with unusual sensitivity for the period, by E H Sedding in 1894.

 Other than the font, the church also contains a 14th century sepulchre to the Carminow Family and the mausoleum of Richard Vyvyan 1st Baronet (d.1665).

 Trelowarren

 At Trelowarren is the estate of the Vyvyan family, who have owned it since 1427.
 The Halliggye Fogou at Trelowarren is the largest in Cornwall.
-Trelowarren House has a complex building history: the original house is mid-15th century and there are later parts dated 1662, 1698 and ca. 1750 (further additions were made during the 19th century).
+Trelowarren House has a complex building history: the original house is mid-15th century and there are later parts dated 1662, 1698 and c.
+1750 (further additions were made during the 19th century).